 - Categories configuration

 - Reviews management

 - Sitemap generation

 - Customer management

 - Customer groups creation

 - Shopping cart price rules

-The Magento 1 to Magento 2 migration cost might be high, but it deserves.
+The Magento 1 to Magento 2 migration cost might be high, but it deserves it.
 Depending on the complexity of your expected website that the price might be higher or less.
-For example, in terms of Magento theme migration, in particular, you have to spend just $100-200 for a ready-made theme or up to $1,000-$2,000 for getting a unique design or cloning the old site.
-Besides, the more extensions you want to migrate, the more amount of money you have to pay.
+For example, in terms of Magento theme migration, you have to spend just $100-200 for a ready-made theme or up to $1,000-$2,000 for getting a unique design or cloning the old site.
+Besides, the more extensions you want to migrate, the more money you have to pay.